Louis de Bonald: Revolution and exile

 Fearing that his position as a former public official would make him the target of reprisals, he emigrated with his two eldest sons – leaving behind his wife, mother, and his remaining children – in October 1791 and joined the army of the Prince of Condé.
 He was within earshot of the Battle of Jemappes in November 1792.
 He soon settled in Heidelberg and later moved to Switzerland.
 There he wrote his first important work, the highly conservative Theorie du Pouvoir Politique et Religieux dans la Societe Civile Demontree par le Raisonnement et l'Histoire (3 vols., 1796; new ed., Paris, 1854, 2 vols.), which the Directory condemned.
 His exile would separate him from his family for more than a decade, with only a brief reunion in 1797.

 He returned to France in 1797 and largely spent the next five years in Paris in a sort of internal exile.
 Napoleon was an admirer of de Bonald's writings and had him removed from the list of proscribed émigrés in 1802.
 This amnesty granted de Bonald a greater degree of freedom to travel and publish his writings.
 He moved within literary and political circles, and would make the acquittance of writers such as La Harpe, Lacretelle, and, most importantly, François-René de Chateaubriand.
-During this time he wrote a critical review of The Wealth of Nations by Adam Smith, arguing that the true common good of a nation lies in a shared life of virtue and not simply in material prosperity.
+During this time he wrote a critical review of The Wealth of Nations by Adam Smith, arguing that the true common good of a nation lies in a shared life of law-abiding virtue and not simply in material prosperity.
 He would strike up a long correspondence and friendship with the conservative Savoyard philosopher Joseph de Maistre, however the two would never meet.
 In 1806, he, along with Chateaubriand and Joseph Fiévée, edited the Mercure de France.
 Two years later, he was appointed counsellor of the Imperial University, which he had often attacked previously.